UnsEmp/C_Note/README.txt

-This is some code that I wrote.
+This is my AC code on some OJ platform， for example codeforces, leetcode, PTA, luogu。